WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/business-framework-for-ssi-in-iot.md

 ### User Story

+Note: This story is purposely focused on the technical operating characteristics of the story.
+Is should be assumed around proper Power of Attorney, and Authorization for use of tracking elements for safety and guardianship controls have been properly executed.

 #### Consumer Perspective

 John has a mother with dementia.
-He buys a Smart Smoke Alarm for $30 (dumb alarms cost $25, the $5 Scout cost accrues to TrackerCo).
-Both the alarm and the Scout use the same battery, so there will be a periodic cost to replace the batteries, but they don’t have to replace two of them).
-John has equipped mother’s home with internet connectivity.
-The SSA uses WIFI to connect to the TrackerCo Bridge John set up and placed next to the WIFI router.
-All this cost John $200.
-WIFI connects the Scout in the SSA to the TrackerCo Bridge, and the TrackerCo Bridge has registered to the their network to collect data from the SSA and from Mother’s Scout.
+While John's mother is still capable of living in her own home, John is worried about the safety of his mother.
+To provide a degree of surety, John has installed a combined solution from TrackerCo and Secours in his mother's home.
+The solution is contains the three following components: Smart Smoke Alarm with integrated Scout ($40), 5 separate TrackerCo Scout modules ($40 = (5*$8)), and a TrackerCo Bridge ($125).
+The TrackerCo Bridge aggregates location data from all the Scouts and connects to the TrackerCo Network through the home's WiFi Router.
+As part of the setup TrackerCo setup process each of the Scout's are regarding with the Bridge.

 People come and go in the home and interact with the SSA.
-John bought an TrackerCo Scout for $8 to put in mother’s purse.
+John knows that his mother never leaves the house without her purse, so he has put one Scout in his mother’s purse.
 This Scout in her purse will interact with the SSA and data from the interaction between her Scout and the SSA are stored in the TrackerCo Network without cost.
 This data has no reference to John or mother; only to the location of the Scout.
 If somebody knows the digital identity of mother’s Scout, they can pay for a query the TrackerCo Network for her location.
 Not good.

-For the moment, TrackerCo is acting like a guardian, so if John grants a guardianship credential to mother’s sentinel…,

 John is a Secours member, and this comes with a dementia monitoring member benefit.
-This benefit is like a webhook on the TrackerCo network, so when the purse leaves the range of the SSA, John gets notified and pays a $5 fee for each query.
+This benefit is like a webhook on the TrackerCo network, so when the purse leaves the range of the SSA, John gets notified and pays a $2 fee for each query.
 After a month, John has paid for too many false positives, so he further restricts the notification threshold.
-[This calibration could be implemented in the guardianship credential]

 #### Vendor Perspective